lcampillos/medspaner/README.md

 This is a hybrid (neural-network-based, lexicon-based and rule-based) sequence labeling tool for Spanish medical texts.
 It was originally developed for clinical trial texts, but it can be applied to other medical text genres.

-The annotation tool can perform the following tasks:
+The tool can annotate the following type of information:
-- medical named entity recognition of 7 [Unified Medical Language System (UMLS)](https://www.nlm.nih.gov/research/umls/index.html) semantic groups (ANAT, CHEM, DEVI, DISO, LIVB, PHYS, PROC)
+- medical entities of 7 [Unified Medical Language System (UMLS)](https://www.nlm.nih.gov/research/umls/index.html) semantic groups (ANAT, CHEM, DEVI, DISO, LIVB, PHYS, PROC)
-- temporal annotation using the TimeML scheme: Date, Duration, Frequency (also known as *set*) and Time; Age is also added to the scheme
+- temporal entities using the TimeML scheme: Date, Duration, Frequency (also known as *set*) and Time; Age is also added to the scheme
-- annotation of negation and uncertainty/speculation
+- negation and uncertainty/speculation
-- annotation of medication information: Contraindication, Dosage or Strength, Route and Form
+- medication information: Contraindication, Dosage or Strength, Route and Form
+- miscellaneous medical entities: Concept, Observation\_or\_Finding, Food\_or\_Drink, Quantifier\_or\_Qualifier and Result\_or\_Value
+- experiencer (Patient, Family\_member, Other) and event temporality attributes (History_of, Future)

 <!---The lexicon is [MedLexSp](https://github.com/lcampillos/MedLexSp), a computational vocabulary with lemmas and variant forms mapped to UMLS CUIs.
 It can be obtained via an usage license at: [https://digital.csic.es/handle/10261/270429](https://digital.csic.es/handle/10261/270429)